 - 69% would be willing to take a stray cat to a vet, shelter or rescue centre, but only a few (7%) would be willing to adopt a stray cat.

-For more cat owner information, visit the Transport Canberra and City Services.
+For more cat owner information, visit the City Services website.